 After obtaining an undergraduate degree and a post graduate certificate in education, Pamela undertook postgraduate studies in urban and regional planning at the Architectural Association, London.
 She is currently studying for her Masters in Public Health at Nottingham University.

-Pamela has taught in secondary, further and adult education for over ten years before going into youth work and then to work with Nottingham City Council in community development and regeneration.
-She has worked with the probation service in both paid and voluntary roles to address health inequalities.
-She is currently a member of the NIHR Research and Design service East Midlands Regional Advisory Board and Public Involvement committee.
+Pamela taught in secondary, further and adult education for over 10 years before going into youth work and then to work with Nottingham City Council in community development and regeneration.
+She has worked with the probation service, in both paid and voluntary roles, to address health inequalities.
+She is a member of the NIHR Research and Design service East Midlands Regional Advisory Board and Public Involvement committee.

-In 2006-7, Pamela was a community member of the NICE Public Health Programme Development Group for the Smoking Cessation Services guidance (NICE PH10).
-She has worked with ‘disadvantaged' communities for over thirty years and for the past decade the main focus of her work has been on improving patient and public understanding of and involvement in health; improving information and access to appropriate health care services and enabling individuals to take greater responsibility for their own health.
-Her commitment to social inclusion, equality and supporting public involvement in the forces that shape their lives owes much to this experience and to her personal experience as a carer.
+In 2006-7, Pamela was a community member of the our public health programme development group for the stop smoking services guidance.
+She has worked with ‘disadvantaged' communities for over 30 years.
+For the past decade, the main focus of her work has been on improving patient and public understanding of and involvement in health; improving information and access to appropriate health care services and enabling individuals to take greater responsibility for their own health.
+Her commitment to social inclusion, equality and supporting public involvement in the forces that shap.

-June 2017 - present: a public reviewer for National Institute for Health Research and has been appointed to NIHR East Midlands Panel for Patient Benefit.
+June 2017 - present: a public reviewer for National Institute for Health Research and has been appointed to National Institute for Health Research East Midlands Panel for Patient Benefit.
 Receives an honorarium for reviewing research funding applications.
 None of this work has involved drugs or other technologies that have been appraised by TAC A or any other TAC that she's been a member of.